OSI-INC/ATD/readme.md

 ## Approval

 Click "Keys and Credentials" under the Production tab.
-A list of to-do items will pop up.
-These tasks include verifying email address and completing our profile.
+A list of taks will pop up.
+These tasks include verifying your email address and completing our profile.
 For the terms of service links, use the ATD license link and the github.com domain name.
-We will not be distributing this APP on the QBO store, so the URLs that allow a user to connect or disconnect can be a link to the GitHub repository.
+We will not be distributing this app on the QBO store.
+In place of the URLs that allow a user to connect or disconnect to the app, we use links to the GitHub repository.
 We categorize the app as "Accounting".
+When asked whether or not the app will store tokens, identifiers, or secrets to disk, we say No, because ATD stores no company information on disk.
+When asked what the app will be doing with the QBO company, we say that it reads reports only.
+It does not upload any information or alter the company records in any way.

-We complete the app assessment questionnaire.
-Once we are done, QBO will either approve or reject the app.
+Once we are done with all the pre-approval talks, we wait half an hour, after which QBO will either approve or reject the app.
 If the app is approved, our Production company keys and credentials will be provided, and we will be permitted to enter a "Redirect URI", where "URI" stands for "universal resource identifier".
 More about the URI below.

 ## Credentials